 and

-Here $n_{p}^{*} $, $n_{h}^{*} $, and $m_{g}^{*} $ are the number of particles in halos of the characteristic mass $m_{h}^{*} $, number of halos in halo group of mass $m_{h}^{*} $, and the total mass of that group, respectively.
-For halos larger than the characteristic mass $m_{h}^{*} $, on average there is not enough time to form.
-This does not exclude the existence of these large halos because of the random nature of waiting time.
+Here $n_{p}^{*} $, $n_{h}^{*} $, and $m_{g}^{*} $ are the number of particles in haloes of the characteristic mass $m_{h}^{*} $, number of haloes in halo group of mass $m_{h}^{*} $, and the total mass of that group, respectively.
+There is not enough time to form haloes larger than the characteristic mass $m_{h}^{*} $.
+This does not exclude the existence of these large haloes because of the random nature of waiting time.
 In \textit{N}-body simulations, the total number of particles in the system scales as $N\sim {M_{h} /m_{p} } \sim n_{h}^{*} n_{p}^{*2} $ from Eq. \eqref{ZEqnNum811636}.
 A dimensionless number $z_{h} $ can be defined for each halo group to reflect the competition between the local rate of mass transfer (${1/\tau _{f} } $) and the Hubble constant $H$,